Liagson/RestAPIAutomation/README.md

 ## Execution instructions

 Tests for the API are defined in the `PetStore.feature` gherkin file and implemented in `PetStoreSteps.cs` .
-Visual Studio's test explore should detect it as the tests to be executed.
+Visual Studio's test explorer should detect it as the tests to be executed.
 NUnit's logs will register each step or issue found.

 ## Short description